miwhag/2020_Portfolio-V1/README.md

 This is the first iteration of my tech portfolio.

 ![](src/Portfolio.GIF)
 ---

+### Live link
+Live link may not reflect this version, as it should be the most current.

+www.miwha.co

 ### To view project locally
    * Fork and clone repository